Prash1723/Open-Projects/Tiger spotting/README.md

 # Tiger Spotting

-**Aim** : To spot Tigers in the Nagarahole reserve India and their activities using the 10 years of data.
+**Aim** : To spot Tigers in the Nagarahole Wildlife reserve India and their activities using the 10 years of data.

 **Tools** : Python 3